MarlinFirmware/Configurations/config/examples/MakerTech3D/Proforge2sDual/README.md

 ## Proforge 2s dual servo motor switch over getting hot
-// Only power servos during movement, otherwise leave off to prevent jitter Enable #define DEACTIVATE_SERVOS_AFTER_MOVE
+        // Only power servos during movement, otherwise leave off to prevent jitter
+        #define DEACTIVATE_SERVOS_AFTER_MOVE

 ## PID Turnig and problem with satble temp
         Enable EEPROM settings so that I can save PID turning.
-Enable PIDTEMPBED for the bed so that I can run PID turnung for the bed Enable  #define PID_DEBUG             // Print PID debug data to the serial port.
+        Enable PIDTEMPBED for the bed so that I can run PID turnung for the bed

+        #define PID_DEBUG             // Print PID debug data to the serial port.
 Use 'M303 D' to toggle activation.
-Enable  #define PID_PARAMS_PER_HOTEND // Use separate PID parameters for each extruder (useful for mismatched extruders)
+        #define PID_PARAMS_PER_HOTEND // Use separate PID parameters for each extruder (useful for mismatched extruders)